Inverse Multiobjective Optimization Through Online Learning: Experiments

-In the first set of experiment, the learner seeks to learn $ \mfc_{1}$ and $\mfc_{2}$ given the noisy decisions that arrive sequentially in $ T $ rounds.
+\textbf{Learning the objective functions} In the first set of experiments, the learner seeks to learn $ \mfc_{1}$ and $\mfc_{2}$ given the noisy decisions that arrive sequentially in $ T $ rounds.
 We assume that $\mfc_{1}$ is within range $[1,6]^{2}$, $ \mfc_{2} $ is within range $ [-6,-1]^{2} $, $T = 1000$ rounds of noisy decisions are generated, and $K = 41$ weights from $\mathscr{W}_{2}$ are evenly sampled.
 The learning rate is set to $\eta_{t} = 5/\sqrt{t}$.
 Then, we implement Algorithms \ref{alg:algorithm1} and \ref{alg:algorithm2}.
-At each round $t$, we solve \eqref{update2} using parallel computing with $6$ workers.
+At each round $t$, we solve \ref{update2} using parallel computing with $6$ workers.

 To illustrate the performance of the algorithms in a statistical way, we run $100$ repetitions of the experiments.
 Figure \ref{fig:qp_c_online_error} shows the total estimation errors of $\mfc_{1}$ and $\mfc_{2}$ in each round over the $100$ repetitions for the two algorithms.
 We also plot the average estimation error of the $100$ repetitions.
 As can be seen in this figure, convergence for both algorithms is pretty fast.
 Also, estimation errors over rounds for different repetitions concentrate around the average, indicating that our algorithm is pretty robust to noise.
 The estimation error in the last round is not zero because we use a finite $K$ to approximate the efficient set.
 We see in Figure \ref{fig:qp_c_online_time} that Algorithm \ref{alg:algorithm2} is much faster than Algorithm \ref{alg:algorithm1} especially when $ K $ is large.
 To further illustrate the performance of algorithms, we randomly pick one repetition using Algorithm \ref{alg:algorithm1} and plot the estimated efficient set in Figure \ref{fig:qp_c_online_efficient_set}.
 We can see clearly that the estimated efficient set almost coincides with the real efficient set.
+Moreover, Figure \ref{fig:qpctimecomp} shows that IMOP in online settings is drastically faster than in batch setting.
+It is practically impossible to apply the batch setting algorithms in real-world applications.